TUM-DSE/osdi-lab/SCHEDULE.md

 The course consists of a series of pre-recorded videos, lab sessions, and milestone presentations.

+> [!IMPORTANT]
-Note that the course requires **mandatory** milestone presentations to the course staff during the course hours.
+> Note that the course requires **mandatory** milestone presentations to the course staff during the course hours.

 ## Course Hours

  * TBD (~~Tuessday: 13:00 -- 16:00~~)
  * TBD (~~Thursday: 13:00 -- 16:00~~)

+> [!IMPORTANT]
-Note: we generally assume that participants are free during the course hours.
+> Note: we generally assume that participants are free during the course hours.

 ## Schedule

-Schedule is also available as [Google Sheet](TBD).

 **Lab Sessions**
  * Work on the project alone or with your team.